|

 of life.
 All the nations - past and present - who have excelled above others

-for a considerable portion of time have developed their own educational
+for a considerable portion of time have developed their own educational systems.

-of Pakistan, but we have not been able to adopt and to implement an education
+Pakistan, but we have not been able to adopt and to implement an education

 system, which cultivates self-esteem and scholarship, creates pride in our